Last updated April 22, 2022

 The Detailed Review

-Mikrotik is a known brand in the EU.
-They have been in business since 1996 and they make a number of electronic products including routers and antennas.
-This is an omnidirectional dipole antenna with 6.5 dBi gain.
+This is an omnidirectional dipole antenna with 5.8 dBi gain.
 The antenna is more directional than the stock antenna that ships with your helium hotspot.

-The Mikrotik antenna kit covers the frequency range 824-960 MHz so it can be used in the EU, USA, Canada, Australia and any other country that uses these frequencies.
-It has SMA Female cable so you will need to buy the appropriate RP-SMA to SMA adapters so it can be interfaced with the Helium hotspot.
+The Signalplus 5.8 dBi antenna covers the frequency range 824-960 MHz so it can be used in the EU, USA, Canada, Australia and any other country that uses these frequencies.
+It includes a 16 foot cable and the appropriate SMA adapter to connect with your miner.

 How to pick an Antenna for Helium